FGlazov/IL2Stats_Enhancements/readme.txt

 sortie_damage_disco_time = 120
 under [stats], with values as you wish (in seconds).

-5. Run the collect_static script in your /run folder after you're done with the above.
+5. Run the collectstatic script in your /run folder after you're done with the above.

 Support
 ---------------------------------------------